What Are The Risk Factors For Uterine Fibroids?

 Risk Factor 5: Pregnancy and Hormone Levels

-Estrogen and progesterone - the two hormones produced by the ovaries that stimulate development of the uterine lining during each menstrual cycle, are critical for fibroid growth.
+Estrogen and progesterone - the two hormones produced by the ovaries that stimulate the development of the uterine lining during each menstrual cycle, are critical for fibroid growth.
 Fibroids contain more estrogen and progesterone receptors than normal uterine muscle cells do.
 Therefore, ovarian activity is essential for fibroid growth, and most fibroids shrink after menopause.
 Some studies suggested a protective effect of pregnancy on fibroid development, with high parity (3 or more deliveries) decreasing the risk of fibroids up to 5-fold.
-The protective effect observed in said studies was attributed to sharp fluctuation in hormone levels associated with early pregnancy and postpartum period, and the known effects of hormones on fibroids.¹
+The protective effect observed in said studies was attributed to sharp fluctuation in hormone levels associated with early pregnancy and the postpartum period, and the known effects of hormones on fibroids.¹

 Pavone D et al. Epidemiology and Risk Factors of Uterine Fibroids.
 Best Pract Res Clin Obstet Gynaecol.
 2018 Jan; 46:3-11.